Profile information Member settings

 How does the planning permission process work?

 Before submitting a formal planning permission application, it is useful to have an informal discussion with a local planning officer.
-This pre-application advice, which may incur a charge, can help you understand how any local planning policies could affect your application and reduce the likelihood of submitting an invalid application.
+This pre-application advice, which may incur a charge, can help you understand how any local planning policies could affect your application and reduce the likelihood of your submitting an invalid application.

-Most planning applications are submitted online through the Planning Portal.
+Most planning applications are submitted online through the Planning Portal (in England and Wales) or ePlanning Scotland.
 This can be done personally or handled by an architect, solicitor or planning consultant.
-Specific planning consents may need to be applied for (eg listed building consent), as well as building regulations approval (submitted via a separate application).
-The application should include:
+Specific planning consents or approvals may also need to be applied for (eg listed building consent) or building regulations approval, submitted via a separate application).

-• location plan and site plan
+• a location plan and a site plan

-• completed standard application form
+• a completed standard application form

-• relevant application fee, and
+• the relevant application fee, and

 • any specific documentation required by the local planning authority